vegtabird/cis667-final/README.md

 python game.py
 ```
 This will show a board to play,the ai always play black first
+You have a chance to play multi-times in one turn
 ![image](images/board.PNG)

 4.run performance to compare the ai with baseline in 5 different board size,each size play 100 games